brian-team/brian2/docs_sphinx/user/units.rst

     [ 0.,  0.,  0.,  0.,  0.]

+.. admonition:: The following topics are not essential for beginners.

+    |

 Importing units
 ---------------
 Brian generates standard names for units, combining the unit name (e.g.